HugoMitre/PupillaryResponseClassifier/README.md

 ## Cite this work :link:
 In case you are using this code, please cite this work as follows:

-Hugo Mitre-Hernandez, Jorge Sanchez-Rodriguez, Sergio Nava-Muñoz, Carlos Lara-Alvarez (2021).
-Classifying the Difficulty Levels of Working Memory Tasks by using Pupillary Response.
-Preprint: PeerJ.
+Mitre-Hernandez H, Sanchez-Rodriguez J, Nava-Muñoz S, Lara-Alvarez C. 2022.
+Classifying the difficulty levels of working memory tasks by using pupillary response.
+PeerJ 10:e12864 https://doi.org/10.7717/peerj.12864

 ## Dataset :floppy_disk:
 The dataset of the pupillary response can be found at: